Creating custom language plugins

 Wrattler source code.
 If you were creating Wrattler instance using the exposed

-class, then you could add the
+Wrattler class, then you could add the

 plugin to the LanguagePlugins

-.
+dictionary before calling createNotebook.
 However, if we’re modifying the source

-directly, the easiest option is to modify the getDefaultLanguages
+directly, the easiest option is to modify the getDefaultLanguages function in

-file.
-You need to import the merger.ts
+the src/wrattler.ts file.
+You need to import the merger.ts file:

 import { mergerLanguagePlugin } from './demo/merger'

-as one of the languages returned by
+Then, you need to add merger as one of the languages returned by

 getDefaultLanguages() : LanguagePlugins {